Home Business Policies FAQ Items For Sale Previous Repairs

 I guarantee to do the best possible repair I can do at reasonable cost and in a timely fashion.
 I will also pack the item in a very secure method.
 On occasion, a completed item arrives at the client’s location and has been damaged in shipment.
 Shipping damage is resolved between the shipper and the customer.
 My business is based on customer satisfaction, "word of mouth" referrals and providing a consistently good product.

 Yes.
 I am constantly buying damaged ivories for repair material or to repair and resell.
 Sometimes a client has an ivory that is not worth fixing do to lower quality, extensive damage or missing parts.
 I will pay a fair price for quality, damaged ivories and scrap rates for low quality or raw legal ivory.
-I also buy tusks and other materials.

 I am not an appraiser, but can offer my opinion if a piece is of high quality or not, and a very rough idea of value, if it is in my hand for study.
 Most photos are pretty useless in evaluating quality or value.
 I won’t venture to evaluate netsuke at all.
+There are many resources about netsuke on the Internet.

-Sometimes the answer is no. When the repair cost and your original purchase price do not meet current market prices, why would you repair the item ?
+Sometimes the answer is no. When the repair cost and your original purchase price do not meet current market prices, why would you repair the item?
 If the item is a family heirloom that means something very special to you, then a repair may be correct, because the dollar value is not important.
 If you are seeking the absolute cheapest repair just to sell the item and make a few bucks, you are at the wrong place.
 Try the putty and paint repair guys.

 Your ivory statue has a hairline crack in its face.
 Can it be made invisible ?